lockw1n/attempt/README.md

 │                            locale-explicit FormatStyles for numbers, weights, dates and percentages.
 ├── Features/                Feature modules, one level deeper — the level is load-bearing:
 │                            .swiftlint.yml scopes the no-raw-values rules to this path.
-│   ├── ExerciseLibrary/     The exercise catalogue
-│   ├── Logging/             The active session and everything logged into it │   ├── History/             Past training: sessions, per-exercise history, calendar, search │   ├── Dashboard/           e1RM tiles, the recent-PR feed, the start-workout action │   └── Settings/            Preferences, data portability, sync └── DebugHarness/            Throwaway end-to-end run: seeds, logs a set, prints PRs and e1RM
+│   ├── ExerciseLibrary/     The exercise catalogue, including its per-exercise history section │   ├── Logging/             The active session and everything logged into it │   ├── History/             Past training: sessions, calendar, search │   ├── Dashboard/           e1RM tiles, the recent-PR feed, the start-workout action │   └── Settings/            Preferences, data portability, sync └── DebugHarness/            Throwaway end-to-end run: seeds, logs a set, prints PRs and e1RM